 At ADP, we see our success and the rights of citizens as inextricably linked.
 We also firmly believe that businesses can and should have a positive impact on the world.
 That’s why we constantly strive to embed our CSR principles and practices into everything we do.

-These principles are memorialized in our Code of Business Conduct and Ethics, which states that “[e]ach person must be accorded equal opportunity, without regard to their race, color, creed religion, national origin. . . .”
+Our commitment to minimizing the risk of modern slavery and embedding our broader CSR principles is memorialized in our Code of Business Conduct and Ethics (the “Code”), which states that “[e]ach person must be accorded equal opportunity, without regard to their race, color, creed religion, national origin….”.
 In April 2017, we revised the Code to expressly state that ADP’s approach to human rights is consistent with the United Nations Universal Declaration of Human Rights.
-These principles prohibit use of any form of slave, forced, bonded, indentured or involuntary labor and require full compliance with the U.K. Modern Slavery Act of 2015.
+These principles prohibit use of any form of slave, forced, bonded, indentured or involuntary labor and require full compliance with the U.K. Modern Slavery Act of 2015 and Modern Slavery Act 2018 (Cth) of Australia.
+All of our associates receive annual training on the Code and are required to provide an acknowledgement of acceptance.
+Specific training on modern slavery is also provided to relevant associates annually to help them identify and mitigate modern slavery in the supply chain or operations.

-In addition, the ADP Vendor Code of Conduct, which we adopted in 2016, includes similar principles and specifically requires our vendors to comply with the U.K. Modern Slavery Act of 2015.
-Since its adoption, we have incorporated the Vendor Code of Conduct into thousands of vendor contracts.
+In addition, the ADP Vendor Code of Conduct, which we adopted in 2016 and is regularly reviewed, includes similar principles to the Code and specifically requires our vendors to comply with modern slavery laws globally, which include the U.K. Modern Slavery Act of 2015 and Modern Slavery Act 2018 (Cth) of Australia.
+Since its adoption, we have incorporated the Vendor Code of Conduct into vendor contracts, which imposes contractual obligations on our vendors to comply with modern slavery laws with rights for ADP to terminate vendor contracts for failure to meet required standards.
 It is our goal that each and every ADP vendor around the globe comply with the principles set forth in our Vendor Code of Conduct.
+ADP engages thousands of vendors for a range of services, including supply by non-trade or unskilled workers to semi-skilled and professionals.
+ADP conducts due diligence and risk assessment on all vendors irrespective of the nature of service provided, be it security or cleaning vendors, or business consultants or software developers.
 Towards that end, in addition to the contractual obligations regarding vendor conduct, our comprehensive vendor assurance process requires all prospective vendors to respond to direct questions regarding any use of forced labor and we will not enter into any agreements with any vendor who answers such questions in the affirmative.
-During our 2018 fiscal year, we implemented a governance, risk and compliance solution which, among other things, provides us with an automated means to request and track certifications from our vendors regarding the status of their compliance with specified legal and/or contractual obligations, including the U.K. Modern Slavery Act.
+The vendor assurance process is a centralized model for all vendor engagements globally and is conducted by ADP’s dedicated global procurement team, with applicable consultation with relevant ADP subsidiary entities, including support on vendor due diligence, liaising with vendors, and the contracting process.
+During our 2018 fiscal year, we implemented a governance, risk and compliance solution which, among other things, provides us with an automated means to request and track certifications, including for vendor re-assessments, from our vendors regarding the status of their compliance with specified legal and/or contractual obligations, including the requirements of modern slavery laws such as the U.K. Modern Slavery Act of 2015 and more recently the Modern Slavery Act 2018 (Cth) of Australia.

-This U.K. Modern Slavery Act Transparency Statement has been duly approved and adopted by the ADP Board of Directors.
+Effective on the 11th day of November 2020, this Modern Slavery Statement, covering the period from July 1, 2019 to June 30, 2020, has been duly approved and adopted by the ADP Board of Directors.

 Director & Chief Executive Officer